-Treatment focuses on eliminating the cause of the inflammation and making sure to avoid triggers, such as certain foods or allergens; and, in some cases, using medication to treat the inflammation.
+Treatment focuses on eliminating the cause of the inflammation and making sure to avoid triggers, such as certain foods or allergens.
+In some cases, using medication to treat the inflammation can also help.
 If diagnosed rapidly and treated properly, the outlook for esophagitis is good.

-- Esophagitis affects 2-5 percent of people aged 55 or older.
+- Esophagitis affects 2 to 5 percent of people aged 55 years or older.

 - Prognosis for esophagitis is normally good.

 - Esophagitis can be caused by certain allergies.